 Why the trivet?
-Well, I don’t recommend making the Instant Pot baked potatoes without the rack or trivet.
-Without it, they’ll sit in the water instead of atop it end up cooking into a soggy mess.
+Well, I don't recommend making this Instant Pot baked potatoes recipe without the rack or trivet.
+Without it, they'll sit in the water instead of atop it end up cooking into a soggy mess.

 And we don't want that!

-Add a cup of water – because your Instant Pot needs liquid to pressure cook.
+Add a cup of water - because your Instant Pot needs liquid to start the process of pressure cooking.

 Then, let the pressure cooker magic happen!